jovianaditya/open-source-data-platform/README.md

 After running the container, access http://localhost:3000.
 For the first time, you will need to input several information for Metabase credentials, and then you can add a database connection to the Metabase:
 ![image (8)](https://github.com/user-attachments/assets/f7d31456-ca73-4f57-b23a-d11d8769357c)
-Because you already download the starburst driver and mount it into /plugins directory in metabase container there will be option for Starburst in the Database Type.
+Because you already downloaded the starburst driver and mounted it into /plugins directory in the metabase container, there will be an option for Starburst in the Database Type.

 Enter the following information:
 - **Database type:** Select *Starburst* in the dropdown.
 If this option does not appear, review the [requirements](https://docs.starburst.io/clients/metabase.html#requirements) and make sure you have installed the Starburst driver.
 - **Display name:** A name for this database in Metabase, such as the catalog name and cluster name (free to decide).
 - **Host:** Hostname or IP address of the cluster.
-    You can check your ip database (in this case trino) with this command: docker inspect -f '{{range.NetworkSettings.Networks}}{{.IPAddress}}{{end}}' <_container_name/container_id_>
+    You can check your IP database (in this case, Trino) with this command: docker inspect -f '{{range.NetworkSettings.Networks}}{{.IPAddress}}{{end}}' <_container_name/container_id_>
 - **Port:** Port for the cluster.
 If the cluster is secured with SSL/TLS, make sure to specify the secure port for that connection.
-    But for now still cant use SSL/TLS (using port 8443), there are still open issue: [Connect to Trino via certificates · Issue #126 · starburstdata/metabase-driver](https://github.com/starburstdata/metabase-driver/issues/126).
-So for now just use 8080 (without password)
+    But for now, we still can't use SSL/TLS (using port 8443), and there are still open issues: [Connect to Trino via certificates · Issue #126 · starburstdata/metabase-driver](https://github.com/starburstdata/metabase-driver/issues/126).
+So for now, just use 8080 (without password)
 - **Catalog:** The name of the catalog to be used for this database.
-Use iceberg catalog.
+Use the iceberg catalog.
 - **Schema (optional):** A schema within the catalog, limiting data to the subset within that schema.
 - **Username:** Username to connect to the cluster.
 - **Password:** Password to connect to the cluster.
 If the cluster is unsecured, leave this field blank.
 Because use port 8080, no need to enter a password.

 After creating a table in trino, check your trino database in the metabase webserver.
-If there are no table you need to manual syncing the database first.
+If there are no tables, you need to manual syncing the database first.

 - Go to **Admin Settings** → **Databases**.
 - Find your Trino database and click **Sync database schema now**.